Paula Modersohn-Becker: Worpswede

 Becker had become familiar with the Worpswede colony as early as 1895, when Fritz Mackensen, Otto Modersohn, Fritz Overbeck and Heinrich Vogeler presented their paintings in Bremen's Art Museum, Kunsthalle Bremen.
-The colony had begun when Mackensen and Heinrich Vogeler had retreated to the countryside, partly as a protest against the domination of the art academy style and life in the big city, but also, and, not incidentally, to save on expenses.
+The colony had begun when Mackensen and Heinrich Vogeler had retreated to the countryside, partly as a protest against the domination of the art academy style and life in the big city, and also to save on expenses.

 In 1898, as a pupil of Mackensen, Becker joined the Worpswede group.
 She created "sentimental" landscapes and scenes of peasant life, painting, in the Worpswede manner, the local farmers and northern German landscape.
 At this time she began close friendships with the sculptor Clara Westhoff (1875–1954), the painter Ottilie Reylaender (1882-1965), and the poet Rainer Maria Rilke (1875–1926).
 It was quickly evident, however, that Worpswede was not suited to Becker's rapidly developing artistic style.
 In her journal, Becker wrote: "the way Mackensen portrays people is not broad enough, too genre-like for me."

-Two paintings she exhibited at the Bremen Kunsthalle in December 1899 were sharply criticized and had to be removed during the exhibition, subject to a "hysterical" attack by the art critic Arthur Fitger (now regarded as having been more outraged by the inclusion of female artists in the show than in anything particular portrayed by the actual artworks).
+Two paintings she exhibited at the Bremen Kunsthalle in December 1899 were sharply criticized and had to be removed during the exhibition, having been subject to a "hysterical" attack by the art critic Arthur Fitger (later regarded as having been more outraged by the inclusion of female artists in the show than in anything particular portrayed by the actual artworks).
 While the community at Worpswede "remained rooted in romanticized traditions of landscape, her own artistic interests were shifting noticeably toward Paris and leaving her feeling increasingly alienated.